grow/grow/content/docs/podspec.md

 #### locales

-A list of locales that your site is available in.
-Language codes will be derived from the locales in this list and separate translation catalogs will be created for each language.
+A list of locale identifiers that your site is available in.
+Language codes will be derived from the identifiers in this list and individual translation catalogs will be created for each language.
 The `{locale}` converter can be used in `path` configs (such as in `podspec.yaml` or in a blueprint).

 [sourcecode:yaml]
 locales:
-- en
+- en_US
-- de
+- de_DE
-- it
+- it_IT
+[/sourcecode]

+#### aliases

+A mapping of aliases to locale identifiers.
+This can be used to translate a Grow locale to a locale used by your web server, should the identifiers differ.

+[sourcecode:yaml]
+aliases:
+  en_uk: en_gb
 [/sourcecode]

 ### preprocessors